Boilers | Guernsey Electricity

 Air Source Heat Pumps

-This is the least expensive way to heat a property.
+This is the least expensive way to heat a property and runs on the Heat Pump tariff.

 Unlike other heating systems, air source heat pumps provide three times as much energy as is put in.
 This means that for every £1 spent on electricity to run the heat pump, you could generate £3 worth of heat for your property.